 Assisted Suicide in Waco

-Though helping someone commit suicide is viewed as second degree manslaughter in many states, the Texas Penal Code (§22.08) views it as an assaultive offense.
+Though helping someone commit suicide is viewed as second-degree manslaughter in many states, the Texas Penal Code (§22.08) sees it as an assaultive offense.
 This means that its penalties roughly correspond to those of assault charges in Texas.

-Aiding suicide is a Class C misdemeanor if the suicide attempt fails and no one is seriously hurt.
-If the suicide attempt is successful or results in serious bodily harm, the defendant being charged with aiding the suicide attempt is charged with a state jail felony.
+Aiding suicide is a Class C misdemeanor if the suicide attempt fails, and no one is seriously hurt.
+If the suicide attempt is successful or results in serious bodily harm, the defendant is charged with aiding the suicide attempt is accused of a state jail felony.

 What is Texas manslaughter law?

-To convict a defendant of manslaughter, prosecutors must be able to prove beyond a reasonable doubt that the defendant recklessly caused the death of another individual.
-There is no requirement of premeditation to this crime and no requirement for there to be intent or knowledge on the part of the defendant.
+To convict a defendant of manslaughter, prosecutors must prove beyond a reasonable doubt that the defendant recklessly caused the death of another individual.
+There is no requirement of premeditation to this crime and no need for there to be intent or knowledge on the part of the defendant.
 The only requirement is that the defendant’s conduct was reckless.

 Common Defenses to Manslaughter Charges?

 There are several different types of defenses to the crime of manslaughter.
-Please speak to an experienced criminal defense attorney like Thomas West to learn if any of them are available in your specific situation.
-Insanity Self-defense, “Heat of passion” defense (i.e. The defendant was provoked to commit the crime by fear, rage, terror or some other extreme emotion.)
+Please speak to an experienced criminal defense attorney to learn if they are available in your specific situation.
+Insanity Self-defense, “Heat of passion” defense (i.e., the defendant was provoked to commit the crime by fear, rage, terror, or other extreme emotion.)

 Hire a Waco Manslaughter Defense Lawyer

 If you have been accused of manslaughter in Waco, you need an aggressive, experienced criminal defense attorney on your side.
-Talk to a board-certified criminal defense lawyer before talking to anyone else.
-Former Waco prosecutor Thomas C. West is board-certified in criminal law and knows how to spot weaknesses in the prosecution’s case.
-Call him for a free case evaluation at 254-753-6437.
+Talk to a Waco criminal defense lawyer before talking to anyone else.
+Our lawyers know how to spot weaknesses in the prosecution’s case.
+Call us for a free case evaluation at 254-753-6437.